Rex Brasher

 Rex Brasher (July 31, 1869 – February 29, 1960) was an American watercolor painter and ornithologist in the vein of John James Audubon and Louis Agassiz Fuertes.
-Brasher's 875 surviving paintings depicted 1,200 species and sub-species of North American birds with unsurpassed accuracy and detail, representing all the species and sub-species identified in the American Ornithologists’ Union’s Checklist of North American Birds.
+Brasher's 875 surviving paintings depicted 1,200 species and sub-species of North American birds in accurate detail, representing all the species and sub-species identified in the American Ornithologists’ Union’s Checklist of North American Birds.

 Biography

 Born in Brooklyn, Brasher started to paint birds at the age of 16.
 He traveled throughout the United States, visiting every state in an effort to find birds to paint, betting on horse races and working odd jobs to support his travels.
 In 1911, he purchased a 150-acre farm, which he called Chickadee Valley, in Kent, Connecticut.
 In 1924, Brasher completed his magnum opus, Birds and Trees of North America, which was published in a limited run of 100 twelve-volume copies.
 In 1939, his paintings were exhibited at the Explorers Hall of the National Geographic Society in Washington, D.C.

 Brasher died in 1960 at home in Gaylordsville, Connecticut, at the age of 90.